-Irish Ferries is Ireland's leading ferry company operating ferry services between Ireland, the UK and France and caters for passengers, vehicles and freight units.
+Irish Ferries is Ireland's leading ferry company, operating ferry services between Ireland, the UK and France while catering for passengers, vehicles and freight units.

-Irish Ferries is regularly recognized for its commitment and quality having won ‘Best Ferry Company’ in the Irish Travel Industry Awards and the Irish Travel Trade Awards along with various other accolades through the years.
+The company is regularly recognised for its commitment and quality, having won ‘Best Ferry Company’ in the Irish Travel Industry Awards and the Irish Travel Trade Awards, along with various other accolades through the years.